2023 Most Focused Bachelor’s Degree Colleges for African American Studies in the Plains States Region

 Top 7 Most Focused Bachelor’s Degree Colleges for African American Studies in the Plains States Region

 Out of the 7 schools in the Schools for a Bachelor’s Highly Focused on African American Studies Major in the Plains States Region that were part of this year’s ranking, Washington University in St Louis landed the #1 spot on the list.
-WUSTL is a private not-for-profit institution located in Saint Louis, Missouri.
-The school has a fairly large population, and it awarded 19 bachelors’s degrees in 2020-2021.
+Washington University in St Louis is a fairly large private not-for-profit school situated in Saint Louis, Missouri.
+It awarded 21 bachelors’s african american studies degrees in 2021-2022.

 Students who start out at the school are likely to stick around.
-The freshman retention rate is 94%.
-The low undergrad student loan default rate of 1.1% is a good sign that students have an easier time paying off their loans than they might at other schools.
+The freshman retention rate is 96%.
+The impressive undergraduate student-to-faculty ratio of 7 to 1 means that students may have more opportunities to work more closely with their professors than they would at other schools.
+The low undergrad student loan default rate of 0.4% is a good sign that students have an easier time paying off their loans than they might at other schools.
 For comparison, the national default rate is 10.1%.
-Since the school has a undergrad student-to-faculty ratio of 7 to 1, those pursuing a degree will have more opportunities to interact with their professors.

 Full WUSTL African American Studies Report